Updated on: December 5, 2024

 It also allows you to set time limits for apps or schedule specific times when your children are allowed to use certain apps — for example, you can reward your kids with 2 hours of Minecraft for doing their homework, which is much more convenient than whitelisting the game and having to remember to blacklist it after the 2 hours pass.

-FamiSafe also provides decent web filtering since it comes with 10+ predefined site categories, it can enable safe search, it covers most browsers, including Chrome, Firefox, Brave, and Edge, and it blocks most adult sites.
-This is great because Windows’s built-in Family Safe parental control works only with Bing and the Edge browser.
-That said, I don’t think FamiSafe’s web filtering on Windows is as good as Qustodio or Norton Family’s web filtering — Qustodio has 25+ predefined site categories and Norton Family has 45+ categories, so they can block way more inappropriate sites by default (with FamiSafe, you need to manually block many sites to keep your child safe online).
+FamiSafe also provides decent web filtering since it comes with 10+ predefined site categories, it can enable safe search, it covers most browsers, including Chrome, Firefox, Brave, and Edge, and it blocks most adult sites — unlike Family Safety, which works only with Bing and Edge.
+That said, it doesn’t offer as many predefined categories as Qustodio (25+) or Norton Family (45+), so you may need to manually block more sites to ensure full protection.

 FamiSafe’s paid plans are pretty affordable, as they start at $9.99 / month, and they can monitor between 5 and unlimited devices.
 FamiSafe backs all of its paid plans with a 30-day money-back guarantee and offers a 3-day free trial on its annual plan.
 There’s also a free plan that provides access to all features, but it limits you to 1 device.